bfrg/gpg-guide/README.md

   managing and downloading certificate revocation lists.
 A skeleton configuration file is generated on the very first run of `gpg`.

-Some example configuration files can be found in this repository.
+Example configuration files are included in this repository.

 ## Creating new keys

-Create a new keypair (private and public key):
+First create a new keypair (private and public key):
 ```bash
 $ gpg --full-gen-key
 ```